Siemens-Alstom tie-up is down to firms, says German government

 "The questions that are being discussed right now are first of all decisions for companies.
 It's all speculation what a possible merger could look like, so it's hard to judge how it should be seen in terms of cartel issues," an economy ministry spokesman said.

-Siemens is mulling a formal offer for the energy business of French rival Alstom (ALSO.PA), which is already the target of a bid from U.S. giant General Electric (GE.N).
+Siemens is mulling a formal offer for the energy business of French rival Alstom, which is already the target of a bid from U.S. giant General Electric.

 Its Chief Executive Joe Kaeser has discussed a possible bid with Chancellor Angela Merkel but a government spokeswoman declined to comment on the "length and content" of the conversation.